hermangroup/docs/wallets/dashcore/backup.rst

 .. figure:: img/backup-save.png
    :width: 400px

-   Backing up the Dash Core wallet from the File menu
+   Backing up the Historia Core wallet from the File menu

 Backup by copying wallet.dat
 ----------------------------

-**If Dash Core is not running**, you can also backup your wallet by simply copying the *wallet.dat* file to another location.
-This file is located in the *DashCore* data folder.
+**If Historia Core is not running**, you can also backup your wallet by simply copying the *wallet.dat* file to another location.
+This file is located in the *HistoriaCore* data folder.
 You were given the option to specify the location of this folder during installation, but by default the folder is in the following locations on different operating systems: